danielfett/website/docs/projects.md

       and industry.
 The OSW was jointly initiated by the OAuth Working Group and my group at the University of Trier after we communicated our newly found attacks to the working group in 2015.
-I was or am involved in the organization of the events 2016, 2019, and 2020.
+I'm one of the main organizers of the events since 2019.
   - title: Pi and More
     external: true
     thumbnail: /img/projects/piandmore.png